isomerpages/nlb-biblioasia/_podcast/A Boxing Superstar/The Tragedy of Singapore’s First Boxing Superstar.md

 <h4><strong>About the Guest</strong></h4>
 <p>Abhishek Mehrotra&nbsp;is a researcher and writer whose interests include
 media and society in colonial Singapore, urban toponymy and post-independence India.
 He is working on his first book – a biography of T.N.
-Seshan, one of India’s most prominent bureaucrats.
-Commissioned by HarperCollins, the book is slated for release in 2025.
+Seshan (HarperCollins, 2025), one of India’s most prominent bureaucrats.
 Abhishek is a former Lee Kong Chian Research Fellow (2021–22).</p>
 <p></p>
 <h4><strong>Resources</strong></h4>
 <p>Abhishek Mehrotra, "Gloved Gods: Battling Key, Yeo Choon Song and the